 How often do you look in your cat’s mouth?
 Cat dental care is often overlooked at home, because, honestly, who wants to go poking and prodding around those sharp canines (err, felines)?
-But dental disease in cats can cause pain and lead to tooth extraction, so it’s important to pounce on top of your cat’s oral health.
+But dental disease can cause pain and lead to cat tooth extraction, so it’s important to pounce on top of your cat’s oral health.

 If your cat has dental disease, including tartar buildup, gingivitis and periodontal disease, your vet might determine that one or more teeth should be removed or extracted.
-This is a very common occurrence that can be covered by dental health insurance, and the most common cause for tooth extraction is a condition unique to cats called feline odontoclastic resorptive lesions (FORL), or tooth resorption, which occurs in over half of the cat population.
+This is a very common occurrence that can be covered by pet dental insurance, and the most common cause for tooth extraction is a condition unique to cats called feline odontoclastic resorptive lesions (FORL), or tooth resorption, which occurs in over half of the cat population.

 Tooth resorption symptoms

 Lesions start as small areas of enamel erosion, usually right at the gum line.
 Over time, the lesions grow, exposing the sensitive inner dentin of the tooth.
 These lesions are quite painful, and cats who are affected may have increased salivation and difficulty chewing.
 Cats are very good at hiding pain, however, so the lesions often come as a surprise to pet parents who had no idea their cat had been hurting.